SkylineCommunications/dataminer-docs/connector-help/connector_help/Audemat_Aztec_Goldeneagle_AM.md

 # Audemat Aztec Goldeneagle AM

-The **Audemat Aztec Goldeneagle AM** driver can be used to display and configure information regarding the related device.
+The **Audemat Aztec Goldeneagle AM** connector can be used to display and configure information regarding the related device.

 ## About